 where the contract gives you the right to vary certain parts of the contract, and you do so.

 When do I have to provide variation disclosure?

 You agree with the borrower to change the contract

 If you agree with the borrower to change the contract, you must give the borrower and any guarantor details of the change before it takes effect.
-The only time this does not apply is if, as a result of the change, either:
+However, you can provide variation disclosure within 5 working days or with the next continuing disclosure statement if as a result of the change, either:

 the borrower’s obligations are reduced (such as an administration fee being waived)